Barnabas Andyar Gemade: Early career

 Born on 4 September 1948 in Benue State, Gemade is a chief from the Tiv ethnic group.

 He holds a Tiv traditional title of Nom-I-Yange-I-Tiv.

-Gemade was the chief executive officer of the Benue Cement Company (BCC) from 1985 to 1992, and was said to have been highly effective in this position.
+Gemade was the chief executive officer of the Benue Cement Company (BCC) from 1985 to 1992.

-Gemade was a member of the 1994–1995 Constitutional Conference during the military regime of General Sani Abacha.
+He was a member of the 1994/1995 Constitutional Conference during the military regime of General Sani Abacha.

-He has held the positions of Secretary (Minister) of Works and National Chairman of the Congress of National Consensus party, which was one of the parties sponsored by military director, General Sani Abacha.
+He has held the positions of Secretary (Minister) of Works and National Chairman of the Congress of National Consensus party, which was one of the parties sponsored by then-military dictator, General Sani Abacha.

 PDP chief

 In the first national convention of the PDP after the April 1999 general elections, Gemade was elected National chairman after a tough competition with one of the party founders, Chief Sunday Awoniyi.

-He succeeded Solomon Lar, the first chairman of the party, and was elected in part due to zoning rules which favoured giving the post to a northerner.
+He succeeded Solomon Lar, the first chairman of the party, and was elected in part due to zoning rules which favoured allotment of the post to a northerner.

-Gemade initially had the solid backing of President Olusegun Obasanjo.
+Gemade initially had the backing of President Olusegun Obasanjo.

-However, before the 2001 National Convention held on 9–10 November, he was facing strong opposition from powerful interests in the party.
+However, before the 2001 National Convention held on 9 and 10 November, he was facing strong opposition from powerful interests in the party.

-When he tried to be elected chairman for a second term with Dr. Okwesilieze Nwodo as secretary, the two lost out to chief Audu Ogbeh who became chairman and Vincent Ogbulafor who became secretary.
+When he contested for a second term with Dr. Okwesilieze Nwodo as secretary, the two lost out to chief Audu Ogbeh who became chairman and Vincent Ogbulafor who became secretary.

 In the 2003 PDP presidential primaries, Gemade lost to former president Olusegun Obasanjo, who went on to be re-elected.

 In April 2003, he was expelled from the PDP on account of alleged anti-party activities.

-The main reason was that in the 2003 elections for Governor of Benue State he had supported the candidate of the United Nigeria Peoples Party (UNPP) rather than the PDP candidate, Chief George Akume.
+However, it was generally suspected that the main reason was that he had supported the candidate of the United Nigeria Peoples Party (UNPP) rather than the PDP candidate, Chief George Akume.

-Later he was readmitted to the party and became a member of the board of trustees.
+Later he was readmitted to the party and became a member of its board of trustees.
 In a January 2011 interview, he described the turbulence in the leadership of the PDP in the early years as healthy, showing competition between individuals rather than a power-sharing arrangement between the different groups.

 In a November 2010 interview, Gemade supported the decision to allow incumbent President Goodluck Jonathan to run for election, despite the fact that some felt zoning rules meant the candidature should go to a northerner.
 He disputed that Jonathan's candidature could lead to the breakup of the country, and noted as a member of a minority ethnic group in the north that the minority groups had always been strong supporters of national unity.